tin6150/knime/README.rst

 Knime provided via a Singularity container.

 This is a proof of concept container packaging.
-Please go to http://www.knime.com and accept their EULA.
+Please go to http://www.knime.com/downloads and complete the registration/EULA.

 - Ubuntu Trusty
 - Knime installed in /opt (http://www.knime.com)